petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 ```

 ![Fallback HOCON Config Behavior](images/hocon-config-fallbacks.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson1/images/hocon-config-fallbacks.gif).

 In this case `yourConfig` will fallback twice to `f2` and return "baz" as the value for key `c`.